Dash-Lambda/Eso/README.md

 Ultimately, what functional programming accomplishes is highly modular, testable, and type-safe code.
 Many functional languages also allow for far more elegant and concise code than is common of imperative and object oriented languages.
 ### Usage of funtional programming in this project
-All of the language components are fully functional, with the sole exception of the compiled BrainFuck interpreter.
-The user interface is not purely functional, is its structure borrows a lot from functional style.
+All of the language components are purely functional, with the sole exception of the compiled BrainFuck interpreter.
+The user interface is not purely functional, but its structure borrows a lot from functional style.

 Many of these languages support user I/O, which can be difficult because I/O is by definition a side-effect.
 People have found many ways around this, the most common being to simply *not* write the I/O component in functional style.
 This project handles I/O using lazily evaluated lists, which are immutable lists whose elements are only evaluated as they are used.